xfornesa/BDDByExample-python/README.md

 # BDD by example - python version

-Kata of behaviour driven development in python.
+Kata of behaviour driven development and domain driven design in python.
 The feature to implement was "save_recipe"

 ```Cucumber